corybrunson/ordr/README.md

 ### contribute

-Any feedback on the package is very welcome\!
+Any feedback on the package is very welcome!
 If you encounter confusion or errors, please create an issue with a reproducible example.
 If you have requests, suggestions, or your own implementations for new features, feel free to create an issue or submit a pull request.
 Methods for additional ordination classes (see the `methods-*.r` scripts in the `R` folder) are especially welcome, as are new plot layers.
-Above all, be supportive\!
+Above all, be supportive!

 ### inspiration